ThinkPad: i series (1998–2002)

-A Series (2000–2004)
+A series (2000–2004)

-The A-series was developed as an all-around productivity machine, equipped with hardware powerful enough to make it a desktop replacement.
-Hence it was the biggest and heaviest ThinkPad series of its time, but also had features not even found in a T-series of the same age.
-The A-series was dropped in favor of the G-series and R-series.
+The A series was developed as an all-around productivity machine, equipped with hardware powerful enough to make it a desktop replacement.
+Hence it was the biggest and heaviest ThinkPad series of its time, but also had features not even found in a T series of the same age.
+The A series was dropped in favor of the R and G series.

 The A31 was released in 2002 as a desktop replacement system equipped with: A Pentium 4-M processor clocked at 1.6, 1.8, 1.9, or 2.0 GHz (max supported is a 2.6 GHz), An ATI Mobility Radeon 7500, 128 or 256 MB of PC2100 RAM (officially upgradable to 1 GB but can be unofficially upgraded to 2 GB), IBM High Rate Wireless (PRISM 2.5 Based, can be modified to support WPA-TKIP) and equipped with a 20, 30, or 40 GB hard disk drive.

-R Series (2001–2010, 2018-2019)
+R series (2001–2010, 2018–present)

-The R Series was a budget line, beginning with the R30 in 2001 and ending with the R400 and R500 presented in 2008.
+The R series was a budget line, beginning with the R30 in 2001 and ending with the R400 and R500 presented in 2008.

-The successor of a R400 and R500 models is a ThinkPad L series L412 and L512 models.
+The successors also from 2006 of the R400 and R500 models are the L series models L412 and L512.

 A notable model is the R50p with an optional 15" IPS LCD screen (introduced in 2003).

 The R series reintroduced in 2018 (for Chinese market only) with the same hardware as E series models, but with aluminum display cover, discrete GPU, TPM chip and fingerprint reader.

-G Series (2003–2006)
+G series (2003–2006)

-The G-series consisted of only three models, the G40, G41 and G50.
-Being large and heavy machines, equipped with powerful desktop processors, this line of ThinkPads consequently served mainly as replacements for desktop computers.
+The G series consisted of only three models, the G40, G41 and G50 (which was only sold in Japan) manufactured by Acer for IBM.
+Being large and heavy machines, equipped with powerful desktop processors, this line of ThinkPads consequently served mainly as budget replacements for desktop computers.

+The G series was able to be configured with either an entry-level Celeron or a 3 GHz Pentium 4 processor.
+The G series line of ThinkPads often received criticism for its heft, weighing in at 8.4lbs (3.81kg).

-Z Series (2005–2007)
+Z series (2005–2007)

 The Z series was released as a high-end multimedia laptop; as a result this was the first ThinkPad to feature a widescreen (16:10 aspect ratio) display.
-The Z-Series was also unique in that certain models featured an (optional) titanium lid.
+The Z series was also unique in that certain models featured an (optional) titanium lid.
 Integrated WWAN and a webcam were also found on some configurations.
-The series has only ever included the Z60 (Z60m and Z60t) and Z61 (Z61m, Z61t and Z61p); the latter of which is the first Z-Series ThinkPad with Intel "Yonah" Dual-Core Technology.
+The series has only ever included the Z60 (Z60m and Z60t) and Z61 (Z61m, Z61t and Z61p); the latter of which is the first Z series ThinkPad with Intel "Yonah" Dual-Core Technology.
 The processor supports Intel VT-x; this is disabled in the BIOS but can be turned on with a BIOS update.
 Running fully virtualised operating systems via Xen or VMware is therefore possible.
 Despite the Z61 carrying the same number as the T61, the hardware of the Z61 is closer to a T60 (and likewise the Z60 being closer to a T43).